 The Water Resources Development Act of 2007 became law in November, more than seven years after the last authorization bill.
-It appears that the House and Senate Committees intend to propose a WRDA bill in 2010.
-The following are projects the County has submitted for inclusion.
+The House and Senate Committees may propose a WRDA bill in 2011.
+The following are projects the County would submit for inclusion.

 1. Mt.
 Diablo Mercury Mine Clean-up - Authorize the Army Corps of Engineers, through their Remediation of Abandoned Mine Site program (RAMS), to perform and complete the Technical Planning Process and site characterization of the Mt.
 Diablo Mercury Mine in Contra Costa County as a demonstration project with no local match, and authorize the Army Corps of Engineers to construct the clean-up project at the Mt.
 Diablo Mercury Mine.
 This mine remediation project is the first to combine the Corps' RAMS program and partnering agreements with local government to resolve liability issues associated with a clean-up project on private property and address mercury pollution on a watershed basis.
-Since this is a demonstration project, the Corps would fund the full Technical Planning Process and project construction.
+Since this is a demonstration project, the Corps would fund the full Technical Planning Process Remedial Investigation, design and project construction.